2022 Swedish Open – Men's doubles

 Rafael Matos and David Vega Hernández defeated Simone Bolelli and Fabio Fognini in the final, 6–4, 3–6, [13–11] to win the men's doubles tennis title at the 2022 Swedish Open.
+They saved a championship point en route to their third title together of the season.

 Sander Arends and David Pel were the reigning champions, but chose not to defend their title.